-Table 5-1: Summary of 95% confidence intervals for least squares linear fits to SST_CCI-GTMBA monthly mean difference time series for 1991 to May 1995 and June 1995 to 2010.
+Table 5-1: Summary of 95% confidence intervals for least squares linear fits to SST_CCI-GTMBA monthly mean difference time series for August 1991 to May 1995 and June 1995 to December 2010.
+(SST CCI v1 datasets.)

-For the SST_CCI L3U ATSR product, the night time trend in the differences to the GTMBA measurements for the 1995-2010 period is comparable to that calculated by Merchant et al. (2012, RD.296).
+For the SST_CCI L3U ATSR product, the night time trend in the differences to the GTMBA measurements for the 06/1995-12/2010 period is comparable to that calculated by Merchant et al. (2012, RD.296).
 However, the day time stability confidence interval doesn't include zero, and relative to RD.296 is somewhat less stable; nonetheless, the true stability is still likely to be within the GCOS requirement.
 For the ATSR-1 period, both the day and night trends calculated for the SST_CCI L3U ATSR product have improved stability (based on the most likely relative trend) compared to that reported in Merchant et al. (2012, RD.296), although there is nonetheless likely to be a positive trend artefact that is outside the GCOS target.